-Other COVID mitigation efforts included: reviewing cases of eligible persons sentenced to a term in the county jail for early release;3 prioritization of review and action on cases of people in-custody by the District Attorney's Office; collaborative work to pursue the release of those held pretrial who do not pose a safety risk to a specific person or persons; reentry coordination by Jail Health Services with justice partners and community organizations to ensure the health and safety of individuals leaving jail; and expansion of emergency reentry housing options through the Adult Probation Department.
+Other COVID mitigation efforts included: reviewing cases of eligible persons sentenced to a term in the county jail for early release;4 prioritization of review and action on cases of people in-custody by the District Attorney's Office; collaborative work to pursue the release of those held pretrial who do not pose a safety risk to a specific person or persons; reentry coordination by Jail Health Services with justice partners and community organizations to ensure the health and safety of individuals leaving jail; and expansion of emergency reentry housing options through the Adult Probation Department.
+As noted above, SF Pretrial has seen their pretrial caseload increase by 250% as a result of bail reform and COVID mitigation activities.

 - ► The continuation of rapid COVID testing in the jail is critical to partners' ability to keep people in custody and staff safe.
-Jail Health Services has recently begun testing those without symptoms on a rotating basis at the San Bruno facility to enhanced COVID-identification efforts among people in custody. - ► In addition, on-site testing of staff on a routine basis should continue to be prioritized, as it allows for the identification and quarantine of asymptomatic, COVID positive staff.
+Jail Health Services has recently begun testing those without symptoms on a rotating basis at the San Bruno facility to enhanced COVID-identification efforts among people in custody. - ► In addition, on-site testing of staff on a routine basis should continue to be prioritized, as it allows for the identification and quarantine of asymptomatic, COVID positive staff. - ► Continue to ensure that COVID positive individuals identified by Jail Health Services receive housing for the duration of their isolation if they leave jail during that period.
+Housing support for people coming out of jail is critical for those without homes or who cannot risk returning home for fear of infecting their families. - ► The San Francisco Public Defender's Office, District Attorney's Office, Department of Public Health, and various community partners such as SF Pretrial all expressed disagreement with the Superior Court's decision to end use of the emergency bail schedule.
+At least 30 California counties have kept COVID-19 emergency bail schedules to help curb the spread of COVID-19 in jails and surrounding communities during the pandemic, according to data reported by superior courts.5 - ► The partners named above urge the Court to reinstate use of the emergency bail schedule; this report and a letter will be submitted to the Court and a response requested.

-3 As of September 21, 2020, there have been 61 stipulated releases.
+4 As of September 21, 2020, there have been 61 stipulated releases.